Sexual Assault Prevention & Postvention

 For more information, see the complete Sexual Misconduct Policy.
 Prompt reporting is crucial to help ensure full investigation of complaints and is thus encouraged.

-If a survivor is uncertain about reporting or would like to discuss options, she or he can consult with the Sexual Misconduct Liaison or the Dean of Students.
+If a survivor is uncertain about reporting or would like to discuss options, they can consult with the

 Civil court proceedings are another option available to a survivor.
 This course does not result in criminal action against the accused.
 Rather, monetary damages can be sought through this avenue.
 A survivor should check with a qualified attorney to pursue this option.

 If medical or other monetary losses result from the assault, the survivor might be able to recoup some losses through the Crime Victim Compensation Program (1-800-373-5044).

 Let the person be in control of their own decisions.
 Support these decisions.

 Tell them over and over again that the assault was not their fault.

 Tell them that no matter what they did when the assault happened, they acted in the best manner they could.